Hide and Seek (Rankin novel): Writing Hide and Seek

 In the Exile on Princes Street foreword to Rebus: The Early Years, Rankin says this was his second attempt at updating Robert Louis Stevenson's Dr. Jekyll and Mr. Hyde into then-modern Edinburgh ("one reviewer 'got it'"), and with this book he began to like Rebus as a character and thought he could use him as a recurring mouthpiece for stories about his views on Scotland.

 He also noted that, shortly after moving to London, there was a real-life case of male prostitutes bribing lawyers and judges, similar to some parts of the book: "questions were asked in parliament" and two lawyers began to investigate the police investigation.
 "To everyone's surprise, this inquiry found that the allegations were false.
 Police officers involved in the case found themselves demoted..."

+Reception

+In 2020 Craig Robertson in The Guardian listed Hide and Seek among the top 10 Scottish crime novels.